xapian/xapian/xapian-applications/omega/docs/overview.rst

 You can add support for additional MIME content types (or override existing ones) using the ``--filter`` option to specify a command to run.
-At present, this command needs to produce output in either HTML or plain text format (as of 1.3.3, you can specify the character encoding that the output will be in; in earlier versions, plain text output had to be UTF-8).
+At present, this command needs to produce output in either HTML, SVG, or plain text format (as of 1.3.3, you can specify the character encoding that the output will be in; in earlier versions, plain text output had to be UTF-8).
+Support for SVG output from external commands was added in 1.4.8.

 As of 1.3.3, the command can include certain placeholders which are substituted by omindex: